priviere/shinemas2R/README.md

 `shinemas2R` is a R package that  queries the database SHiNeMaS ([Seeds History and Network Management System](https://sourcesup.renater.fr/frs/?group_id=2295)) and format data for specific R packages.

-Note that an old verson of shinemas2R code is [here](https://github.com/priviere/shinemas2R_deprecated)

 ## Install

 ```r